What is a BESS?

 Do BESS catch fire often?

-These fires are not isolated incidents but reflect an ongoing safety challenge associated with thermal runaway in large-scale lithium-ion systems.
-While the cells used in BESS differ from those in electric vehicles or consumer devices, they share similar lithium ion chemical properties that can cause intense, hard-to-extinguish fires when damaged or overheated.
+While the cells used in BESS differ from those in electric vehicles or consumer devices, they share similar lithium-ion chemical properties that can create serious fire risks when damaged, overheated, or improperly managed.

 October 1, 2025 – Peoria, AZ BESS Fire